swimclubdunk/GameOfLife/README.md

 # GameOfLife

-An interactive take on John Conways 'Game of Life' in processing.
+An interactive take on John Conways 'Game of Life' written in processing.
-Made as part of an interview for an application as software engineer with the BBC in London.
+Made as part of an interview for a software engineering apprenticeship with the BBC in London.

 C - Clears the matrix
 R - Repopulates the matrix